rene0/dcf77pi/README.md

 * summermonth = month in which daylight saving time starts
 * wintermonth = month in which daylight saving time ends
 * leapsecmonths = months (in UTC) in which a leap second might be inserted
+* outlogfile = name of the output logfile which can be read back with the -f parameter (default empty).

 Note that a sentinel value of 0 can be used for summermonth, wintermonth, or leapsecmonths to disallow daylight time changes or leap seconds.